 Address: 8 Sentosa Gateway, Singapore 098269

-One day tickets: Adult (13-59 years): $81.
+One-day tickets (non-resident): Adult (13-59 years): $82.
 Child (4-12 years): $61.
-Senior citizen (60+): $43

-Singapore Resident one day ticket: Adult: $77.
+Singapore Resident one-day ticket: Adult: $73.
 Child: $58.

-Sesame Street Spaghetti Space Chase
+1. Sesame Street Spaghetti Space Chase

 Little ones (and big ones!) love, love, love this ride.
 Hold onto your hats while you blast on a space mission with Elmo and Super Grover to foil a dastardly plan by Macaroni the Merciless to steal all of Earth’s spaghetti!

-Battlestar Galactica: HUMAN vs CYCLON
+2. Battlestar Galactica: HUMAN vs CYCLON

 If you have a roller coaster fan in the family, then this is THE ride you should be getting in line for.
 Not for the fainthearted (nor for those under 125cm in height), you will be propelled around loops, drops and heights at crazy speeds in an intergalactic battle of duelling roller coasters.
 Make sure you try the red AND blue rides: our legs are still wobbling from the blue one!